joemoose/dungeoneers.d20/docs/appendix-a-reference.md

 ### Initiative

-Make a DEX or a WIL save to act before your opponents *in the first round* of combat.
-Players that fail this save *lose their turn* for the first round.
+Make an INT save to act before your opponents *in the first round* of combat.
+Players that fail this save *lose their turn* for the first round and do not act.

 Players go before their opponents in the second and all subsequent rounds.

-All players declare their intended actions before resolving the effects.
+All players declare their intended actions before resolving the effects simultaneously.

 ### Attacks